safrinanishi97/safrinanishi97/README.md

 - 👋 Hi, I’m Safrina Nishi
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning ASP.NET MVC
+- 🌱 I’m currently learning "Cross Platform Mobile Applications using MAUI"
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Safrin